ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

 ControlDecorationSupport.create(bindValue2, SWT.TOP | SWT.RIGHT);

 ```
-This code create a label and text-box for the ID field of the Person class.
+This code creates a label and text-box for the ID field of the Person class.
 An instance of NumbersOnlyValidator is created and added to a UpdateValueStrategy object.
 The UpdateValueStrategy object defines how a data-binding responses to value changes - in this case it calls the validator before setting the value.
 The strategy is added as the third parameter of the bindValue method call, this is because the third parameter represents the strategy for updating the model based on the widget.